 The sun rises alarmingly early in the Southern Hemisphere during the spring months, and we began every morning in Brisbane at 5 a.m.
 Not traditionally early risers, we applauded ourselves for leaving our chic Airbnb at The Story Apartments before 7 a.m. each day and found The Medley Cafe to be the perfect place for breakfast along the river walk.

-Medley’s international menu included Shakshuka (Angela’s favorite: free range baked eggs, North African spiced piperade, lamb kofta, and mint yogurt) and The Stockman (my favorite: eggs, free-range chorizo, roasted potatoes with feta, charred pineapple, and tomato relish served with toasted sourdough), which we enjoyed with giant cups of strong tea (because 5 a.m.).
+Medley’s international menu included Angela’s favorite, shakshuka (free-range baked eggs, North African spiced piperade, lamb kofta, and mint yogurt), and my favorite, The Stockman (eggs, free-range chorizo, roasted potatoes with feta, charred pineapple, and tomato relish served with toasted sourdough), which we enjoyed with giant cups of strong tea (because 5 a.m.).

 Brizzie is built along the banks of the Brisbane River that twists and turns its way through the city, effectively creating a network of boroughs and suburbs, each boasting its own distinct personality.
 That network stays connected in the most ingenious way: through a free ferry service that hops from bank to bank all along the length of the city and, for a very small fee, to points in the outer suburbs.
 Angela and I were able to see the entire city for zero dollars simply by using the ferry system and then walking to our destination.